tinary/document-control/README.md

 ## Background

 This is a prototype I created for a project at my workplace.
 The prototype was implemented into an in-house enterprise system and connects to a third-party product management documentation system.
-For confidentiality and simplicity, I have simplified the code to use simple database data and to show how it works.
+For confidentiality and simplicity, I have simplified the code to use simple database data and to demonstrate how it works.

 ## Summary
-This document control application allows user to upload purchase order and view the upload file.
-User can also search document by the purchase order number and view the document.
-The program allows user to upload any valid documents, the program will save the document to a database with any MIME type and display the appropriate document on the application interface.
+This document control application allows user to upload purchase order and to view the uploaded file.
+User can search purchase order by the document number and view the document.
+The program allows user to upload any valid documents, the program will save the document to a database with any MIME type and display the appropriate document in the application interface.

-The application requires a database to save the blob object.

-Technology used in the project: C#, ASP.NET Model–view–controller, SQL Server, IIS Express
+Technology used in the project: C#, ASP.NET Modelâ€“Viewâ€“Controller, SQL Server, IIS Express